edu-mryo/CyberSecurity/Labs and Machines/Jerry.md

 |       Slowloris tries to keep many connections to the target web server open and hold
 |       them open as long as possible.
 It accomplishes this by opening connections to
 |       the target web server and sending a partial request.
 By doing so, it starves
-|       the http server's resources causing Denial Of Service.
+|       the http server\'s resources causing Denial Of Service.
 |
 |     Disclosure date: 2009-09-17
 |     References: